This post may contain affiliate links. Please read our disclosure policy.

 Save this Recipe!

-Get this recipe sent to your inbox, plus get weekly recipes from us – all for free.
+Get this recipe sent to your inbox, plus get FREE weekly recipes.

 Instructions

-• In a 1-quart saucepan, bring the water, milk, and salt to a boil over high heat.
+• In a 1-quart saucepan, bring the milk, water, and salt to a boil over high heat.

-• Stir in the oats and reduce the heat to medium.
-Cook for about 5 minutes, stirring occasionally, until the oats are soft and have absorbed most of the liquid.
+• Stir in the oats, reduce heat to medium, and cook for 5 minutes, stirring occasionally, until the oats are soft and most of the liquid is absorbed.
+Remove from heat, cover, and set aside.

 Notes